Loading...

 rpm -V bash

 rpm -V compares installed files against the RPM database (size, permissions, checksum, timestamps, etc.).
-Any output indicates a difference that may require review.
+Any output is a drift signal and should be reviewed before you reinstall or overwrite files.

 S.5....T. c /etc/bashrc